Malicious and Low Credibility URLs on Twitter during the AstraZeneca COVID-19 Vaccine Development: Data Collection and Processing

-The main characteristics of the dataset are listed in Table~\ref{tbl:basic_char}.
-The resulting dataset consists of 85,064 Twitter messages.

 Figure~\ref{fig:tweets_url_timeseries} shows a spike in URL mentions on September 9, 2020.
-This is mainly due to the reports of the halt in AstraZeneca vaccine development following a suspected adverse reaction of a trial participant.
 There are 23,620 (28\%) messages citing distinct 8,566 URLs on this particular day.
-The most popular URLs point mainstream news articles, while the article published in \texttt{statnews.com} received the highest number (1,158) of shares~\footnote{https://www.statnews.com/2020/09/08/astrazeneca-covid-19-vaccine-study-put-on-hold-due-to-suspected-adverse-reaction-in-participant-in-the-u-k/}.
+The most popular URLs point mainstream news articles, while the article published in \texttt{statnews.com} received the highest number (1,158) of shares~\cite{robbins_feuerstein_branswell_2020}.
+This article reports the halt in AstraZeneca vaccine development following a suspected adverse reaction of a trial participant.

+For additional analysis, we scrape the web page content pointed to an URL using a Python library, Newspaper.
+We managed to scrape 22,856 articles.
+The tool failed to extract content from some web domains mainly due to inactive web pages and regulations enforced by the web domain.
 According to the Langid~\cite{lui2012langid}, the majority of the articles are in English (6,453) and Spanish (5,197) languages.
 Other articles are written in Turkish (1,839), French (1,539), Portuguese (1,277), Russian (784), Italian (772), Greek (708), Japanese (702), Croatian (447), etc. There are 274 and 165 YouTube videos shared on Twitter have the title written in English and Spanish languages, respectively.

-\subsection{Low Credibility Information Sources}
+\section{Low Credibility Information Sources}